input-output-hk/partner-chains/docs/developer-guides/native-token-reserve-management.md

 ## 2. Releasing tokens from reserve to circulation

-Objective: Release available reserve tokens (defined by the `V` function).
+Objective: Release available reserve tokens (defined by the `VFunction`).

 ### 2.1 Run the `reserve-release-funds` command